LiliaFramework/Lilia/docs/docs/meta/player.md

 Player meta functions provide quick access to the active character, networking helpers for messaging or data transfer, and utility checks such as admin status.
 They unify player-related logic across the framework.

+--[[--
+Physical representation of connected player.

+`Player`s are a type of `Entity`.
+They are a physical representation of a `Character` - and can possess at most one `Character` object at a time that you can interface with.

+See the [Garry's Mod Wiki](https://wiki.garrysmod.com/page/Category:Player) for all other methods that the `Player` class has.
+]]

 ---

 ### `getChar()`